 A word on “manufactured spending” …

-These tactics tend to work for a short time until the issuers figure it out or the rules change.
 I DO NOT recommend engaging in manufactured spending.
 You not only put your relationship with a lender at risk but also your personal finances!
-Some of these methods, like buying money orders, can get you flagged for money laundering by the government.
-While they may have worked in the past, they no longer worth the risk.
+Some of these methods can even get you flagged for money laundering by the government.
+While they may have worked in the past, they are not worth the risk.

 As always, I recommend that you only spend within your means and make sure that your finances are in order before getting too deep into this hobby.
 If you need help on getting organized, please check out our “Before Starting the Points Hobby” video/post for more details.